 Two editors can also be used for the different stages.
 If you use an amateur for initial editing suggestions, then use a professional book editor for the final stage.

-Jennifer does copy editing, developmental coaching, and offers book publishing help to authors looking to self-publish.
+Jennifer does book editing, developmental coaching, and offers book publishing mentoring to authors looking to self-publish.